-If you plan to upgrade OpenEMM 21.04, please check section 7.4 for required updates to your current software stack.
+If you plan to upgrade OpenEMM 21.04, please check sections Special Advice for Upgrading to 21.04 and Special Advice for Upgrading to 21.10 below for required updates to your current software stack.

 The OpenEMM Wiki at https://wiki.openemm.org shows the latest available versions of the runtime and openemm code package at the top.